ianized07/ianized07/README.md

   Not *that* kind.
 I make bugs show up every time.
 Consistency is key.

 - 🧾 **Detailed Bug Reports**
-  So thorough your grandma could fix the issue.
+  So thorough that your grandma could fix the issue.
 If she knew JavaScript.

 - ⏱️ **Time Traveler**
   Can feel when a sprint is about to go off the rails.
-Spoiler alert: it’s now.
+Spoiler alert: It’s now.

 - 🎮 **Click Accuracy**
   Clicked more buttons last week than a speedrunner fighting a final boss.